 A nine member volunteer commission oversees the work of First 5 San Joaquin, which supports the health, development and well-being of our youngest children through their first five years.
 Commissioners are selected and appointed by the San Joaquin County Board of Supervisors and includes representatives from the Board of Supervisors, County departments, and individuals who have an expertise in serving children and families.

 Susan de Polo, Commissioner - Executive Director, A+

 Gary F. Dei Rossi, EdD, Commissioner - Retired Deputy Superintendent, San Joaquin County Office of Education

-Tammy Evans, RN, MSN, PhD, Commissioner - Director, Public Health Services
+Tammy Evans, RN, MSN, PhD, Vice Chair, Commissioner - Director, Public Health Services

 Jason Messer, Commissioner - Superintendent, Manteca Unified School District

-Michael Miller, Vice Chair - Director, Human Services Agency
+Michael Miller, Chair - Director, Human Services Agency

-Maggie Park, MD, Chair - CMS Medical Director, Public Health Services
+Maggie Park, MD, Commissioner - CMS Medical Director, Public Health Services

 Kay Ruhstaller, BS, RD, Commissioner - Executive Director, Family Resource and Referral Center

 Carl Toliver, Commissioner - Retired Superintendent, Stockton Unified School District